Cantara/Valuereporter-Java-SDK/README.md

 # Valuereporter-Java-SDK

-Functions used to send observations and activities to Valuereporter
+Responsibillity: To send observations and activities to Valuereporter.

+## Getting Started

+TODO